ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 The bloom filter data structure is an efficient way to guessing whether an item is in a set.
 It works like so:
 1. Get a bit string
 2. Determine a number of hash functions
-3. Get the results of the hash func
+3. Get the results of the hash functions on X (the data)
+4. Check the results

 ## Worksheet
 Token Map: